Langhus IL

 Langhus Idrettslag is a Norwegian sports club from Langhus, founded in 1953.
 It has sections for association football, basketball, table tennis, golf, team handball and gymnastics.

+Overview

 The men's football team currently plays in the Third Division, the fourth tier of Norwegian football.
 Langhus stadion is their home field.
 Their team colors are maroon and white.
 The club also cooperates with Follo FK.